joostdevries/guides/source/ember-cli/building-your-app.md

 ## ES6 modules and imports

+Ember uses [ES6 modules](http://eviltrout.com/2014/05/03/getting-started-with-es6.html) to organize your application's code.
 When you're not using the built-in generators, make sure you're always importing any module you're using.
 This includes importing `Ember` from the 'ember' module and `DS` from the 'ember-data' packages.

 ```bash
 import Ember from 'ember';